-We had an amended loan agreement for the Sundial Assisted Living property located in Redding, California, with Healthcare Financial Solutions, LLC ("HFS") that was terminated on April 24, 2019 as the loan was refinanced with a HUD-insured loan ("HUD Redding Loan") through Orix Real Estate Capital, LLC (formerly and also known as Lancaster Pollard Mortgage Company).
-See below under Lancaster Pollard Mortgage Company, LLC for further information regarding the HUD Redding Loan.
+We had an amended loan agreement for the Sundial Assisted Living property located in Redding, California, with Healthcare Financial Solutions, LLC ("HFS") that was terminated on April 24, 2019 as the loan was refinanced with a HUD-insured loan ("HUD Redding Loan") through ORIX Real Estate Capital, LLC) ("ORIX") (formerly Lancaster Pollard Mortgage Company).
+See below under ORIX for further information regarding the HUD Redding Loan.